 This issue requests that we investigate whether MPI_Ibarrier can be used to implment a non-blocking synchronization of the sending of fragments from the BoardReaders.

-#5 Updated by Kurt Biery about 5 years ago
+#5 Updated by Kurt Biery over 5 years ago

 - Status changed from Assigned to Resolved